Mte90/GlotDict/README.md

   * Validation for final "...", ".", ":"
   * Validation for final ;.!:、。؟？！
   * First character is not uppercase on translation
+  * Detect first and last character if they are space
   * Missing term translated using the locale glossary
   * Check for curly apostrophe
   * Check for non typographic quotes